Frequently asked questions

 The total duration of treatment depends on the complexity of the treatment and is generally equal to that of traditional braces.
 Typically treatment can last between 9 and 18 months.
 During your consultation, your dentist or orthodontist can provide you with more detailed information.

 Appointment intervals are generally the same as with traditional braces but can be much quicker with less time spent in the dentists' or orthodontists' chair during appointments as no adjustments need to be made to wires/brackets.
-Patients typically visit their dental provider every 4 to 6 weeks to ensure the treatment is progressing as planned, and to receive their next few sets of Invisalign aligners, but your dentist or orthodontist will decide based on your treatment.
+Patients typically visit their dental practice every 4 to 6 weeks to ensure the treatment is progressing as planned, and to receive their next few sets of Invisalign aligners, but your dentist or orthodontist will decide based on your treatment.

 As with other types of orthodontic treatment, the cost of Invisalign is dependent on the complexity of your case and your course of treatment.
 The average cost of Invisalign treatment ranges from AUD$6,000 to AUD$9,000.
 But if your teeth only need minor corrections, prices can start as low as AUD$4,500.
 Only your proscribing dentist or orthodontist can determine the total cost of treatment and the schedule of fees charged.
-To find your nearest Invisalign provider, click here to arrange your initial consultation.
+To find your nearest Invisalign practice, click here to arrange your initial consultation.

 Find out more...